maesoser/cloudflare_exporter/README.md

   -account string
     	Account ID to be fetched
   -dataset string
-    	The data source you want to export, valid values are: http, network (default "http,waf") -email string
+    	The data source you want to export, valid values are: http, net, vdns, dns, workers, waf (default "http,waf") -email string
     	The email address associated with your Cloudflare API token and account -key string